-- For the first time in America, Partners brought together leaders from philanthropy, government, religion, academia, architecture, historic preservation and the media to discuss the value and vulnerability of the nation's sacred places - The convening was held on April 5th, and was designed to encourage new thinking and new initiatives that would lead to resources and support for older, community-serving sacred places
+- For the first time in America, Partners brought together leaders from philanthropy, government, religion, academia, architecture, historic preservation and the media in 2024 to discuss the value and vulnerability of the nation's sacred places. - The convening was designed to encourage new thinking and new initiatives that would lead to resources and support. - The Convening report calls for new funding, new research, programs to build congregational capacity, and communications initiatives to tell the story of civic value